privacy-scaling-explorations/maci/apps/website/versioned_docs/version-v3.x/guides/integrating.md

 ## InitialVoiceCreditProxy

-If you'd like to extend the functionality of how votes are distributed among users, you need to extend [InitialVoiceCreditProxy](https://github.com/privacy-scaling-explorations/maci/blob/dev/contracts/contracts/initialVoiceCreditProxy/InitialVoiceCreditProxy.sol) contract.
-You can see our [basic example](https://github.com/privacy-scaling-explorations/maci/blob/dev/contracts/contracts/initialVoiceCreditProxy/ConstantInitialVoiceCreditProxy.sol) how it's implemented for constant distribution.
+If you'd like to extend the functionality of how votes are distributed among users, you'll need to build you own initial voice credit proxy contract by following the [IInitialVoiceCreditProxy interface](https://github.com/privacy-scaling-explorations/maci/blob/dev/packages/contracts/contracts/interfaces/IInitialVoiceCreditProxy.sol).
+You can see our [basic example](https://github.com/privacy-scaling-explorations/maci/blob/dev/packages/contracts/contracts/initialVoiceCreditProxy/ConstantInitialVoiceCreditProxy.sol) how it's implemented for constant distribution.

 ```ts
 contract ConstantInitialVoiceCreditProxy is InitialVoiceCreditProxy {